 1. The View Models perspective

 Each row represents a specific model.
-The columns describe two features of each model: (a) the performance of the model according to different measures, (b) the attributes of each model (not yet visible in the above screenshot).
+The columns describe three types of features for each model: (a) model identifiers – name and date, (b) the performance of the model according to different measures, (b) the attributes of each model (not yet visible in the above screenshot).
 For more on how to make use of this data, see Reviewing Models

-Any one of these models can be re-loaded by selecting the relevant row, then clicking on Load Model.
+Any one of these models can be re-loaded by selecting the relevant row, then clicking on Evaluate Model button at the top left of the worksheet.
+It will be highlighted in orange as soon as any one model is selected.

 2. The Compare Models perspective